Johnson State College Institutional Scholarships

-The largest source of scholarships at Johnson State College is institutional merit scholarships.
-Institutional merit scholarships are generally awarded based on stated criteria such as grade point average, SAT or ACT score, or exceptional talent.
-Other scholarships may be awarded based on affiliation with a certain group, or interest in a specific subject area like math or science, etc. Need-based scholarships and grants are awarded based upon a student’s financial need.
-Some scholarships are awarded based on both merit and financial need.
+Institutional scholarships are the largest source of scholarships at Johnson State College.
+They are funded by alumni and friends of JSC and generally are awarded based on particular criteria, such as grade point average, SAT/ACT score or exceptional talent.
+Some scholarships are awarded based on affiliation with a certain group or an interest in a specific subject area, such as math or science.
+Some some are awarded based on financial need alone; and some are awarded based on both merit and financial need.

-Current full- and part-time students, new students and transfer students are invited and encouraged to apply for a scholarship.
-Explore the links below to find information about JSC scholarships and scholarship applications.
+Current full- and part-time students, new students and transfer students are encouraged to apply for a JSC institutional scholarship.
+Explore the links below to find information about JSC scholarships and the application process.

 Other Sources of Scholarships

 Private foundations, civic organizations, and others provide additional scholarships.
 In our experience, most students who receive outside scholarships receive them from organizations within their home community.
 For this reason, we encourage you to check with your high school, local civic organizations and religious institutions to see what scholarships are available.
 Below, we have compiled some useful scholarship search Web sites.

 Scholarship Search Links